reeder32/pizza-parlor/REAMDE.md

       pizza.getPriceForToppings()
 Expected Output: 3

-Test:
-Code:
-Expected Output:

-Test:
+Describe: showSummary()
+Test: "It should hide the order form, calculate the price, and show the summary"
-Code:
+Code: showSummary()
-Expected Output:
+Expected Output: update UI with correct price